Rolls-Royce Holdings plc – Annual report – 31 December 2022

 Key judgement – Determination of the nature of entry fees received

-RRSAs with key suppliers (workshare partners) are a feature of the civil aviation industry business.
-Under these contractual arrangements, the key commercial objectives are that: (i) during the development phase the workshare partner shares in the risks of developing an engine by performing its own development work, providing development parts, and paying a non-refundable cash entry fee; and (ii) during the production phase the workshare partner supplies components in return for a share of the programme cash flows as a ‘life of type’ supplier (i.e. as long as the engine remains in service).
+RRSAs with key suppliers (workshare partners) are a feature of the civil aviation industry.
+Under these contractual arrangements, the key commercial objectives are that: (i) during the development phase, the workshare partner shares in the risks of developing an engine by performing its own development work, providing development parts and paying a non-refundable cash entry fee; and (ii) during the production phase, the workshare partner supplies components in return for a share of the programme cash flows as a ‘life of type’ supplier (i.e. as long as the engine remains in service).

-The non-refundable cash entry fee is judged by the Group to be a contribution towards the development expenditure incurred.
-These receipts are deferred on the balance sheet and recognised against the cost of sales over the estimated number of units to be delivered on a similar basis to the amortisation of development costs – see page 120.
+The non-refundable cash entry fee is considered to be one element of a long-term supply agreement.
+These receipts are deferred on the balance sheet and recognised against the cost of sales over the estimated number of units to be delivered on a similar basis to the amortisation of development costs.

 Royalty payments